Everyday Habits That May Damage Your Teeth And Healthier Alternatives

 Nails are usually very hard since they protect your soft nail beds, so biting and chewing on them is hard on your teeth.

-The second reason that nail biting is bad for your teeth is because your hands and fingers accumulate many harmful bacterias throughout the day through touch, and by introducing them into your mouth, you are encouraging infection.
+The second reason that nail biting is bad for your teeth is that your hands and fingers accumulate many harmful bacterias throughout the day through touch, and by introducing them into your mouth, you are encouraging infection.

 There are many ways to help yourself break your nail biting habit, including addressing any anxiety or stress that may have helped you form the habit.